Design Style over the Years

 Early 80’s Style

 I also painted everything colonial blue.
-All the windows blue, some wood furniture, and even my fireplace mantel were painted in colonial blue.
+All the window frames were blue, some wood furniture, and even my fireplace mantel was painted colonial blue.

 The picture below isn’t mine but it sure could have been.
 It’s uncanny how close to what my family room looked like in our third house.